Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Security Risks and Enhancements by ISAC

 \subsubsection{Security Risks by ISAC}

-As discussed in Sec.~\ref{subsec:Domain2PL}, in ISAC systems the attackers can sidestep encryption entirely by exploiting the analog sensing channel, extracting private information without violating digital payload confidentiality.
+As discussed in Sec.~\ref{subsec:Domain2PL}, in ISAC systems the attackers can sidestep encryption entirely by exploiting the analog sensing channel, extracting private information without violating payload confidentiality.
 Moreover, ISAC systems often rely on real-time feedback and cross-layer optimization, introducing tight coupling between layers.
-An adversary who manipulates lower-layer behavior (e.g., spoofed CSI, injected delay) can trigger protocol-level decisions such as handovers, route changes and beam tracking updates based on corrupted sensing inputs.
+An adversary who manipulates lower-layer behavior (e.g., spoofed CSI, injected delay) can trigger protocol-level decisions such as handovers or route changes based on corrupted sensing inputs.
 A key challenge is to distinguish malicious manipulations from benign new nodes, for example, by checking consistency in transmit power, spatial alignment and timing.
 This kind of control-plane poisoning is amplified by the vertical integration of ISAC.
 In addition, post-quantum cryptography (PQC) and its resource demands pose new concerns for ISAC.
-The large key sizes and processing delays of PQC schemes may be incompatible with low-latency and real-time sensing requirements of ISAC, especially in safety-critical domains like automated driving and drone navigation.
+The large key sizes and processing delays of PQC schemes may be incompatible with low-latency and real-time sensing requirements in the safety-critical transportation domain.